The Boys (TV series): Home media

-The first three seasons were all released on physical media.
-Set to come out on May 17, 2022, the first two seasons were released on Blu-ray and DVD, in a six-disc box set by Sony Pictures Home Entertainment, on May 31, 2022.
-The two-season collection includes special features such as deleted/extended scenes and blooper reels; season 2's bonus content also includes Butcher: A Short Film.
+The first four seasons were all released on physical media.
+The first two seasons were released on Blu-ray and DVD, in a six-disc box set by Sony Pictures Home Entertainment, on May 31, 2022.
+The two-season collection includes special features such as deleted/extended scenes and blooper reels; season two's bonus content also includes Butcher: A Short Film.
 Season 3 was released on October 24, 2023; special features include deleted/extended scenes and gag reels, as well as "The Making of Featurette".
+Season four was released on August 19, 2025, on Blu-ray and DVD, with special features including gag reels and 14 unused scenes.

 Reception

 Critical response

-The Boys has received positive reviews, although the series' political aspects have been divisive and a major talking point, particularly for its fourth season.
-The series has an overall rating of 93% on Rotten Tomatoes and a score of 76 on Metacritic.
+The Boys has received critical acclaim, although the series' political aspects have been divisive and a major talking point, particularly for its fourth season.
+The series has an overall rating of 93% on review aggregator Rotten Tomatoes and a score of 76 on Metacritic.

 Many critics and publications have called it among the best Amazon Prime Video series of all time.
 Starr's portrayal of Homelander has also received much critical acclaim, with multiple critics calling it one of the best performances on television.

 On Rotten Tomatoes, the first season holds an approval rating of 85%, based on 106 reviews, with an average rating of 7.7/10.
 The website's critical consensus reads: "Though viewers' mileage may vary, The Boys violent delights and willingness to engage in heavy, relevant themes are sure to please those looking for a new group of antiheroes to root for."
 On Metacritic, the season holds a weighted average score of 74 out of 100, based on 19 critic reviews, indicating "generally favorable" reviews.

 On Rotten Tomatoes, the second season holds an approval rating of 97%, based on 105 reviews, with an average rating of 8.2/10.
 The website's critical consensus reads: "The Boys comes out swinging in a superb second season that digs deeper into its complicated characters and ups the action ante without pulling any of its socially critical punches."
 On Metacritic, the season holds a weighted average score of 80 out of 100, based on 15 critic reviews, indicating "generally favorable" reviews.